surkovich/anyx/Readme.md

 Test project for anyX job interview.

-Simple project, try-out of GraphQL and ktor - completely new technologies for me.
+Simple project, try-out of GraphQL, ktor and koin - completely new technologies for me.

-For this moment - no tests, only dummy persistence added, some cleanup needed.
+For this moment - no tests, only dummy persistence added, point algorithms are not implemented, some cleanup needed.